DocSavage/shellserver/README.md

     % git clone https://github.com/DocSavage/shellserver.git
     % cd shellserver
+    % git submodule init     # These two commands will pull all presentation libraries
+    % git submodule update

-    % cp bin/darwin_amd64/shellserver .  (or copy the appropriate executable for your platform)
+If you aren't on 64-bit Mac, copy the appropriate executable for your platform:

+    % rm shellserver
+    % cp bin/linux_amd64/shellserver .

+Run the server.
+By default this will use the git working directory as both the presentation files directory and the shellserver directory.

     % ./shellserver

+Now you are ready to try the included demos.

 ### See reveal.js presentation